 If you ever notice a big drop in the amount of energy your panels make, they might need a maintenance check.
 If you think you might benefit from a maintenance check, get in touch with a professional so that you don’t invalidate your warranty.Solar panel maintenance

-Before buying solar panels, it’s important to find out if they are suited for your home.
+Before buying solar panels, it’s essential to find out if they are suited for your home.
 You can do many things to work out if your house is suitable but our solar specialist team have specialised strategies to work out the perfect solar system for your home.
 Every home has different needs and therefore a different system design is needed to maximise output.

 Your roof type can affect your solar panel installation.
 For example, the installation for a flat roof could be slightly different to an installation on a normal angled roof.